- The Red Screen of Death errors on Windows 10 can be as dangerous as the BSoDs.

 - Go to the following folder and find atikmdag.sys: C:WindowsSystem32Drivers

 - Now move the atikmdag.sys file from your Desktop to C:WindowsSystem32Drivers

 - Open Documents, go to the BFBC2 folder, and find the settings.ini file.

 - Save the changes, and try to run the game again.

-Red screen issues in Windows 10 can be quite serious, and in most cases, these issues are related to your hardware, so while fixing this problem on Windows 10, be careful in order to avoid any potential damage.
+Red screen issues in Windows 10 can be quite serious, and in most cases, these issues are related to your hardware, so while fixing this problem on Windows, be careful to avoid any potential damage.

 As always, make sure to leave your comments in the section below.